10 Bullish Candlestick Patterns Every Trader Should Know

 • Meaning: Indicates buyers are absorbing selling pressure

-• Ideal Location: Near massive support zones.
+• Ideal Location: Near established support or after a strong sell-off into support.

 Trading Tip:

-• Combine with RSI divergence for better accuracy.
+• Combine with rsi divergence for better accuracy.

 5. Inverted Hammer